patheros/PathSetManuals/modules/GlassShard.md

 2. **Reset** - Resets the sequencer.
 The COL controls how it is reset.
 3. **Reset Count** - Triggers a reset every X node transition.
 Turn completely clockwise to disable.
 4. **Reset Column** - Sets which column the sequencer resets to.
 Current keeps it in the same column.
 Next/Previous moves one to the right/left, wrapping around.
 Random selects a column at random each time.
 5. **CV Output** - The CV value here matches the slider of the current state.
+This will have polphony when Echo, Waterfall, or Duet modifiers are present in the configuration.
 6. **Gate Output** - Gate signal to attach to a voice or envelope generator.
+This will have polphony when Echo, Waterfall, or Duet modifiers are present in the configuration.
 7. **Arrow Intensity** - Controls which arrows are active.
 Note that each configuration of Glass Shard has different possible arrows.
 8. **Lowest/Highest CV** - Controls the CV range of the sliders and CV output.